Don’t limit yourself to jams and jellies. Pressure canning meat is possible with any kind of meat for long-term, convenient storage

 Make note of which one(s) are still unsealed.
 They’ll need to go in the fridge after about twelve hours and be used right away.

-Again – the experts say twenty-four hours, but if a jar hasn’t sealed in 12 hours, I’ve found that it never will and I’d rather it be refrigerated right away.
+Again – the experts say twenty-four hours, but if a jar hasn’t sealed once they’re fully cooled, I’ve found that it never will and I’d rather it be refrigerated right away.

 Rings off or on when storing them?